DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 void main()
 ```

-We don't have any information about intersection, so we need to get the same AABB which was used to build BLAS and calculate intersection point in the shader.
+We don't have any information about the intersection, so we need to get the same AABB which was used to build
+BLAS and calculate intersection point in the shader.
-Then send intersection information to the closest hit shader.
+Then send the intersection information to the closest hit shader.

 ```cpp
 ProceduralGeomIntersectionAttribs attr;
 ...